Huon Highway Grove Right Turn Lane

 The new trees will be planted during autumn, to give them the best opportunity to thrive.
 They will be planted further away from the road to avoid risk to road users, in a location that provides options for any future highway expansion.

-Construction will start in early March and will be complete by the end of May 2019.
+Construction started in March, and will be complete by the end of May 2019, weather permitting.

 Click on the image to view a larger version.